Adaptive Fourier decomposition of slice regular functions

 Here $\{T_{n}\}_{j=1}^n$ is defined to be the slice Takenaka-Malmquist system which constitutes an slice orthonormal system in $H^2(\mathbb B)$ associated with the non-orthogonal set $\{e_{a_j}\}_{j=1}^n$.
-We point out that in the classical case TM system comes from the Gram-Schmidt orthogonalization process of the normalized Szeg\"o kernels.
-However, in our slice case, the process is no longer valid since the product among slice regular functions is $*$-product.
-This $*$-product brings challenge of verifying the orthogonality of TM system.
+We point out that in the classical case a TM system is identical with the Gram-Schmidt (GS) orthogonalization applied to the corresponding Szeg\"o kernels.
+However, in our slice case, the GS process is no longer valid since the product among slice regular functions is now $*$-product.
+This $*$-product brings challenge of verifying the orthogonality of a TM system.

 Decomposition (\ref{def:TM-102}) can be restated as a Beurling-Lax type relation: